 Proposal to add student lookup for new students

 This proposal is to allow receiving districts the ability to do a student lookup on data for a new student.
-The district would have to have submitted a student and school enrollment template with a 100 or 101 enrollment code in order to see this information.
+The district would have to have submitted a student and school enrollment template with a 100 or 101 enrollment codes in order to see this information.
 The information would include enrollment history, program participation, and assessment data.
 No free/reduced lunch information.
 Course/grade information may be available once the data quality is validated.

 This proposal was well received.
 It has been approved by NDE internally.
 If no concerns are sent to Pam, NDE will proceed to develop this possibly in 2012-2013 but for sure for 2013-2014.